DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

-and liveliness of controversies on Wikipedia’.[^06ch04_91] This commitment to the co-development of, essentially, a publicly available tool for networked content analysis, is perhaps a sign of this practice that I am outlining in this thesis starting to take form further, and is confirmed as necessary for public and civic sector needs.
+and liveliness of controversies on Wikipedia’.[^06ch04_91] This commitment to the co-development of, essentially, a publicly available tool for networked content analysis, is perhaps a sign of this practice that I am outlining here starting to take form further, and is confirmed as necessary for public and civic sector needs.
 Contropedia is specific to Wikipedia, and could even help to refine the impact and relevance of the Wikipedia project, and will clearly provide a powerful tool for a